 Interpret and digitalise areas and boundaries in an image quickly and easily

-Remote Sensor Object Based Image Analysis or ‘RSOBIA’ is a NEW extension to Maritime Toolbar for Esri ArcMap, which takes raster imagery and segments the data into geographic areas with similar statistical properties.
+Marine Tools, or formerly known as Remote Sensor Object Based Image Analysis or ‘RSOBIA’, is a NEW extension to Maritime Toolbar for Esri ArcMap, which takes raster imagery and can interpret the data into geographic areas with similar statistical properties.

-It interprets and digitises the areas and boundaries seen in imagery (such as sidescan sonar and multi-beam backscatter) and creates a polygonised map of the results (e.g. areas of similar seafloor type).
-It supports Segmentation and Classification which are key techniques for image analysis, and gives quick, easy, repeatable results.
+It digitises the areas and classifies the boundaries and areas seen in imagery (such as sidescan sonar and multi-beam backscatter) and creates a polygonised map of the results (e.g. areas of similar seafloor type).
+It supports Segmentation and Classification which are key techniques for image analysis, and gives quick, easy and repeatable results.

 Works with all types of imagery data